 Apple will come to the rescue and repair your cracked screen, but it won't do this for free, even if you're still in the warranty period, as accidental damage isn't covered by the standard warranty.

-If you went the extra mile and paid for AppleCare+ - read about AppleCare+ for iPhone here, and AppleCare+ for iPad here - then the cost won't be too high.
+If you went the extra mile and paid for AppleCare+ (or if you're considering it and wonder is AppleCare+ worth it?) then the cost won't be too high.
 AppleCare+ includes repairs for up to two cases of accidental damage.
 But there's still an excess fee.
 Users need to pay £25/$29 to fix their iPhone display no matter what model it is, with all other repairs costing a flat rate of £79/$99.

-Assuming you haven't got AppleCare+, the cost of your screen repair will be much higher - particularly in the case of the iPhone X. It's best to get in touch with Apple and see what they'd charge in your case, but the company quotes the following prices for screen repairs.
-(Note that other damage will carry higher fees - around twice as much.
-See here for more details.)
+Assuming you haven't got AppleCare+, the cost of your screen repair will be much higher.
+It's best to get in touch with Apple and see what they'd charge in your case.
+You can get an idea by visiting the Apple Screen Repair site as it outlines the prices for various models.
+As a rule of thumb, here are some examples;

 - iPhone SE, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5: £136.44/$129